 Below are some of the internship positions available as well as placement information:

-Provide companionship, emotional support and respite care to end-of-life patients and their families
+Provides companionship, emotional support and respite care to end-of-life patients and their families.

 Agency provides wide array of community-based services to families and children